Klavierstücke (Stockhausen): Klavierstück X

 Pitches are the only thing not organised in sevens.
 Rather, they are in sixes, built from transposed permutations of the chromatic hexachord, organized according to one particular ordering of that hexachord, A F A♯ G F♯ G♯, which is the first half of the twelve-tone row used in Klavierstücke VII and IX, as well as in Gruppen.

 Klavierstück X was commissioned by Radio Bremen, and was intended to have been premiered by David Tudor at their Pro Musica Nova festival in May 1961.
 However, the score was not finished in time for Tudor to learn it, and subsequently his international touring did not leave him in a position to do so.
-Consequently, the piece was finally premiered by Frederic Rzewski on 10 October 1962, during the third Settimano Internazionale Nuova Musica in Palermo.
+Consequently, the piece was finally premiered by Frederic Rzewski on 10 October 1962, during the third Settimana Internazionale Nuova Musica in Palermo.
 In the concurrent composition competition, the Concorso Internazionale SIMC 1962, the piece won only second prize.
 Rzewski also played the German premiere in Munich on 20 March 1963, and made the first radio recordings, for Radio Bremen on 2 December 1963 and for WDR on 16 January 1964.
 On 22 December 1964 Rzewski made the first recording for commercial release, in the Ariola sound studios in Berlin.